veeraalt/portfolio/README.md

 The app is hosted on GitHub Pages on: https://veeraalt.github.io/portfolio/.

-The app consists of Node.js backend and a single-page React frontend created with [Create React App](https://github.com/facebook/create-react-app) that uses TypeScript.
+The app consists of Node.js backend and a React frontend with TypeScript.

 ## Getting started